aai-institute/lakefs-spec/README.md

 Highlights:

-- High-level abstraction over basic lakeFS repository operations
+- Simple repository operations in lakeFS
+- Easy access to underlying storage and versioning operations
-- Seamless integration into the fsspec ecosystem
+- Seamless integration with the fsspec ecosystem
+- Directly access lakeFS objects from popular data science libraries (including Pandas, Polars, DuckDB, PyArrow) with minimal code
-- Transaction support
+- Transaction support for reliable data version control
-- Zero-config option through config autodiscovery
-- Automatic up-/download management to avoid unnecessary transfers for unchanged files
+- Smart data transfers through client-side caching (up-/download)
+- Auto-discovery configuration

 > [!NOTE]
 > We are seeking early adopters who would like to actively participate in our feedback process and shape the future of the library.